top of page

 What next for charities in a volunteer crisis?

-This crisis is more than a numbers problem.
+The current volunteer crisis in charities is more than a numbers problem.
 It is a prompt to revalue and protect the trust and relationships quietly powering your work as the world changes around you.
+The goal is not to do more for its own sake; it is to make what you are already doing visible, valued and sustainable.

-You do not have to fix everything at once, most of these steps fit into existing meetings, check-ins or operational updates.
+You do not have to fix everything at once.
+Most of these steps fit into existing meetings, check-ins or operational updates.
 Start with one team and one tool, learn from that work and then build outward.

-Q&A for charity teams: Volunteer Crisis
+Q&A FAQ: Navigating the Volunteer Crisis

 You are not imagining it.
 In the blog I mention UK ONS data that shows formal volunteering has been falling for years, so it is not just your organisation.
 Covid made it more visible, but the downward trend had already started.
 The reason it feels sharper in charities is that many of us are still using a model that was built for a different reality.
-Volunteers are carrying an invisible second system (last-minute cover, small adaptations, “I’ll stay on”).
-When the overall pool shrinks and that model is under strain, those informal bits disappear first, so the impact looks bigger than “we lost two volunteers.”

 Start by seeing the work they actually do, not only the role description, and celebrating it.
 In the blog I suggest a simple dependency-mapping session with staff and volunteers: “who steps in when X fails?” and “what always happens but is never on the rota?”
 When people see that their quiet, load-bearing work is noticed and written down, they are more likely to stay.
 You can also let volunteers document their own routines and have staff review it, so it stays safe.